NoxHarmonium/sirc/notes.md

 42 Opcodes

-# TODO: Make sure privileged/ non priv SP bits are in separate bytes for easier checks
+# TODO: Make sure privileged/ non privileged SP bits are in separate bytes for easier checks

 # TODO: How to propagate carry (new instruction or just 6502 it and only provide ADD with carry)